 If you want to claim Florida (and only Florida) residency, for instance, you can’t spend more than half the year in New York.

-For many of us, finding cheaper states to live in can be a smart financial move.
+For many people, finding cheaper states to live in can be a smart financial move.
 Before signing any leases, though, you should think about where your state of choice gets its revenue.

 Would you really save money there, or would you end up spending more on sales or other taxes?
 Consider your unique situation and how the state laws would affect your personal finances.

-And if you live in one of the 43 states that do tax income, find out how much you’re actually paying in state income taxes.
-This article here can help you earn about your effective tax rate and how it affects your salary.
+And if you live in one of the states that does tax income, find out how much you’re actually paying in state income taxes.